NomicFoundation/hardhat-website/src/content/docs/docs/guides/using-viem.md

+---
+title: How to use viem with Hardhat 3
-# How to use viem with Hardhat
+description: How to use viem with Hardhat
+sidebar:
+  label: Using viem
+  order: 2
+---

 [viem](https://viem.sh/) is a modern, type-safe library to deploy contracts, manage accounts, read chain state, and more.
 It's the library we recommend for interacting with Ethereum.
 You can integrate viem with Hardhat by using the `hardhat-viem` plugin.